quantstamp/PayWithInk_Review/README.md

 We evaluated the coverage report and identified three classes of missing test coverage:
 1. Most `require()` calls, such as, `require(_transaction.state == TransactionState.Initiated);`, do not have any tests covering cases when the underlying expression evaluates to `false`.
 We recommend adding tests to cover these edge cases.
 2. The linking logic (lines `203-210`, `671-678`) is not covered.
-However, since the contract does not have any query the created links, test coverage of these lines may not be valuable.
+However, since the contract does not make any queries to created links, test coverage of these lines may not be valuable.
 3. The `revert()` calls (lines `375`, `399`) are not covered, however, we recommend adding tests for these edge cases as well.

 We did not evaluate coverage of `Agent.sol`, `Account.sol`, and `ThreeOwnable.sol` as they are outside the scope of the current audit request.